yann-richard/ethernaut.openzeppelinGame/README.md

 msg.value do not change their values.
 This means that a contract can dynamically load code from a different address at runtime.
 Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.
-This makes it possible to implement the “library” feature in Solidity:  Reusable library code that can be applied to a contract’s storage, e.g. in order to implement a complex data structure”* p.
-13<br/>
+This makes it possible to implement the “library” feature in Solidity:  Reusable library code that can be applied to a contract’s storage, e.g. in order to implement a complex data structure”* <br/>
 *“The first four bytes of the call data for a function call specifies the function to be called.
 It is the first (left, high-order in big-endian) four bytes of the Keccak-256 (SHA-3) hash of the signature of the function.
-The signature is defined as the canonical expression of the basic prototype without data location specifier”* p.
-179  <br/>
+The signature is defined as the canonical expression of the basic prototype without data location specifier”*   <br/>
 *“Any interaction with another contract imposes a potential danger, especially if the source code of the contract
-is not known in advance.”* p.
-78<br/>
+is not known in advance.”* <br/>

+example of explanation :<br/>
 In other words, by using a delegatecall you let another contract’s code run inside the calling contract.
 This code is executed using the calling contract state (i.e. data, variables) and can potentially modify it.
 It’s a double-edged sword.
 Here is an example: